lewagon/dotfiles/04-Front-End/04-Middleman/01-Playing-with-ERB/README.md

 The footer should not be only in the `index.html.erb` template.
 In fact, the footer is on every page of the website.

-To avoid repeating the footer's code in every template of the project, put it in the `layout.erb` file, which is the common skeleton of all pages:
+To avoid repeating the footer's code in every template of the project, put it in the `layout.erb` file, i.e. the common skeleton of all templates:

 ```erb
 <!-- layouts/layout.erb -->